-On November 17, 2006, our indirect majority owned subsidiary, Atlantic Coast, ACE Gaming LLC, a New Jersey limited liability company and a wholly owned subsidiary of Atlantic Coast which owns The Sands Hotel and Casino in Atlantic City, IEH and certain other entities owned by or affiliated with IEH completed the sale to Pinnacle Entertainment, Inc., of the outstanding membership interests in ACE and 100% of the equity interests in certain subsidiaries of IEH which own parcels of real estate adjacent to The Sands, including 7.7 acres of land known as the Traymore site.
+On November 17, 2006, our indirect majority-owned subsidiary, Atlantic Coast Entertainment Holdings, Inc., ACE Gaming LLC, a New Jersey limited liability company and a wholly owned subsidiary of Atlantic Coast which owns The Sands Hotel and Casino in Atlantic City, IEH and certain other entities owned by or affiliated with IEH completed the sale to Pinnacle Entertainment, Inc., of the outstanding membership interests in ACE and 100% of the equity interests in certain subsidiaries of IEH which own parcels of real estate adjacent to The Sands, including 7.7 acres of land known as the Traymore site.
 We own, through subsidiaries, approximately 67.6% of Atlantic Coast, which owns 100% of ACE.
-The aggregate price was approximately \$274.8 million, of which approximately \$200.6 million was paid to Atlantic Coast and approximately \$74.2 million was paid to affiliates of IEH for subsidiaries that owned the Traymore site and the adjacent properties. \$51.8 million of the amount paid to Atlantic Coast was deposited into an escrow account to fund indemnification obligations, of which \$50 million related to claims of creditors and stockholders of GBH, a holder of stock in Atlantic Coast.
+The aggregate price was approximately \$274.8 million, of which approximately \$200.6 million was paid to Atlantic Coast and approximately \$74.2 million was paid to affiliates of IEH for subsidiaries that owned the Traymore site and the adjacent properties. \$51.8 million of the amount paid to Atlantic Coast was deposited into an escrow to fund indemnification obligations, of which \$50 million related to claims of creditors and stockholders of GBH, a holder of stock in Atlantic Coast.
 On February 22, 2007, we resolved all outstanding litigation involving GBH, resulting in a release of all claims against us.
 After the settlement, our ownership of Atlantic Coast increased from 67.6% to 96.9% and \$50.0 million of the amount placed into escrow was released to us.
-In the second quarter of 2007, we and several other investors exercised warrants to purchase shares of common stock of Atlantic Coast, resulting in an increase of the minority interest in Atlantic Coast, and a decrease in our ownership to 94.2%.
-See Note 19, "Commitment and Contingencies," of the supplemental consolidated financial statements as of, and for the years ended, December 31, 2006, 2005 and 2004 for more information.
+In the second quarter of 2007, we and several other investors exercised warrants to purchase shares of common stock of Atlantic

+Coast, resulting in an increase of the minority interest in Atlantic Coast, and a decrease in our ownership to 94.2%.
+See Note 19, "Commitments and Contingencies," to our consolidated financial statements included elsewhere in this Form 8-K, for more information.